 Inadequate Health and Safety Sevices

-Companies while paying attention to maximizing their profit end up compromising with the health and safety conditions of the employees.
-Unhygienic environment, poor safety conditions etc demotivates an employee to come to the work place.
+Companies while paying attention to maximizing their profit end up compromising the health and safety conditions of the employees.
+An unhygienic environment, poor safety conditions etc demotivate an employee to come to the workplace.

 Strained Relationship Amongst the Employees

 Sometimes the employee feels jealous, anxious, nervous etc. working with their employees, superior or subordinate.
-Absence of healthy relationship amongst the employees leads to an environment which is conducive to unhappiness, dissatisfaction and grievance.
+The absence of healthy relationships amongst the employees leads to an environment which is conducive to unhappiness, dissatisfaction and grievance.

 Layoffs and Retrenchment